Keystone Retaining Walls in Auckland

 Drainage and Backfill

 Drainage aggregate is placed behind the wall face with filter cloth separating it from the retained soil.
-A subsoil drain at the base of the wall collects water and directs it to an outlet.
+A subsoil drain at the base collects water and directs it to an outlet.
 Backfill is placed in layers and compacted to the engineer's specification to prevent settlement behind the wall.

 06